machmar/AVR-ADClib/README.md

 # AVR-ADClib
 Just something I quickly wrote to make the use of ADCs as simply and quickly as possible without compromising any features.
+There are no delays or anything used - only busy flags.

 ## Usage:
 1. Use the `analogRead(pin)` function to qiockly get a analog value.